UPDATED VERSION: The original version of this post contained numerous errors, which are hopefully now corrected.

 The Queen Mother, the Countess of Flanders, and Salardo’s wife and daughter all hate Drusolina.
 It happens that a poor widow comes begging to the court, with her twin infants.
 Drusolina remarks that this cannot happen without adultery.
 Fioravante rebukes her for saying so, and informs her that a woman can have up to seven children at a birth, and adultery has nothing to do with it.

 Soon enough, the princess herself gives birth to twin sons.
 Shortly thereafter the Queen Mother orders a servant named Antonio to wait in Drusolina’s room while she sleeps, and brings Fioravante to see.
 He, enraged, immediately kills Antonio, but can’t kill his wife or children, thanks to Drusolina’s prayer to Mary.
 Riccieri runs in, and calms Fioravante down.
 The king sentences his wife and children to burn at the stake.
 The fire, however, does not hurt her, but does spread to the Queen Mother’s palace.
 Riccieri rescues Drusolina, and flees with her and the babies to the forest.
-He leaves her in a safe place to try to talk sense into Fioravante.
+He leaves her in a safe place while he goes to try to talk sense into Fioravante.
 As Drusolina sleeps, Giogante the thief steals one baby, and a lion the other.

 Giogante is captured and hanged, and the boy given to a merchant of Paris named Chimento, who names him Gisberto Fier Visaggio [Gisbert of the Fierce Face] and raises him as his own.
 When Gisberto is eighteen, he takes part in a tournament, and is taken into favor by King Fioravante, and eventually made seneschal.
 Meanwhile, Saint Mark, disguised as a lion, accompanies Drusolina and her other son, Ottaviano del Lione, back to Scondia, where, unrecognized, the three live at king Balante’s court.
 She takes the name Rosana.
 Old Danebruno, the Sultan of Babylon [Cairo] hears the news, and demands that such a wondrous lion be sent to him.
 When Rosana refuses, he sends his son to besiege Scondia, which is not far from Bruges. [remember that Saxon and Saracen are interchangeable in old romances, and this makes much more sense].
 Ottaviano captures the young Sultan, makes peace, and takes his daughter for wife.
 During the war, Balante’s vassal, the giant Giliante, had revolted.
 Now Balante and Ottaviano subdue him.
 Then they make war on Fioravante.
 That king and Riccieri are captured and thrown in prison, where Drusolina recognizes them.
 Gisberto and Ottaviano duel, but Saint Mark throws off his disguise, parts them, and reveals all.
 Balante is baptized [again?] and leaves his kingdom to Ottaviano.
 Fioravante’s mother is burnt at the stake.
 Fioravante himself lives three more years, then dies, leaving France to Gisberto.
 Drusolina dies five years after.